 The Penny Salon Micro-Gallery at Ongar Station

 Free admission!
-Gallery open whenever trains are running!
+Gallery open whenever trains are running between January and October.

 The Epping Ongar Railway opened the ‘micro-gallery’ at Ongar Station on Saturday 27 May 2017.
 The gallery is in the Ladies Waiting Room at the station.
 A railway volunteer and professional photographer who specialises in steam photography, Geoff Silcock, has worked alongside the Epping Ongar Railway Volunteer Society members to transform the room into a place to display photographs and pictures.
 Mr Silcock has worked with local photographic and historical societies to bring a programme of interesting and relevant exhibitions to the Railway.

 The free bijou exhibition area has been named "The Penny Salon" and will be open whenever trains are running to provide interest for passengers.

 The output of "The Penny Salon" consists partially of the well established work of Eastender Reg Batten, who achieved his 100th birthday before he passed away in 2014.
 Reg spent much of his leisure time from the 1930s until he was well into his 80s, recording images from the now bygone world around him, especially from around Essex; Malcolm Batten is the custodian of his fathers work, and continues the family tradition, with countless photographic images published in magazines, plus several articles to his credit, and with published books on related transport subjects; and Geoff Silcock, with well over 50 years overall involved in the pursuit of his passion for especially steam trains, including its related photography and railway journalism content, with over 100 published articles in specialist magazines over the last 25 years...
 Plus he assures everyone that he also found the time to spend over 45 years in the photographic "D&P" profession from the early 1960s...